 2 – Stretched out straps

 Over time, the elastics in a bra will wear out and lose their stretch – especially if you’re machine washing and tumble drying your bras!
 The high temperatures involved in these processes cause the fibres to break down and basically render the elastic useless after a certain point.
 If the straps of your bra are fairly simple, you can do a quick adjustment (or take it to a tailor if you’re not confident at sewing).
 All you need to do is mark where you want the strap to be adjusted to, and then find a point where the strap is sewn onto itself – usually right by one of the rings that attaches it to the bra or just underneath the slider.
 Unpick the stitching, pull the strap through to the new desired length, trim the excess and stitch it back down – voila!
 You can use a sewing machine if you have one, or sew it by hand but be sure to stitch enough to keep it secure and stable.
-If you don’t want to start cutting and sewing, you can try a magic clip or racer back clip – they won’t permanently alter the length of the bra straps, but it will bring them in to the centre of your back for a more secure fit.
+If you don’t want to start cutting and sewing, you can try a racer back clip – they won’t permanently alter the length of the bra straps, but it will bring them in to the centre of your back for a more secure fit.

 3 – Rips and tears